yihui/yihui.org/content/knitr/faq.md

 1. How can I submit a documentation fix or other minor changes?
     - To fix anything in the R package: navigate to the file within the [repository](https://github.com/yihui/knitr); click the Edit button on the top-right toolbar; make the necessary changes; add a descriptive commit summary, click on **Propose file change**, and submit the pull request.
-    - To fix anything or propose changes on any page of this website, please click on the menu `Edit this page` on the left of the page, and follow the same steps on Github.
+    - To fix anything or propose changes on any page of this website, please click on the menu `Edit this page` on the left of the page, and follow the same steps on GitHub.